 It’s never been easier to launch an online business, but more options mean more choices, and that can feel overwhelming.
 But you don’t have to be a graphic designer to build an attractive website that converts leads into sales.
 Follow these steps to launch your online store and build your digital brand.

 - Choose the Right Ecommerce Platform.
-It can be helpful to use an all-in-one ecommerce tool like Volusion, which guides you through the entire process, from choosing a template and setting up online sales, to securing a URL and marketing your business.
-Other platforms like Shopify, Squarespace and Wix offer similar features.
+It can be helpful to use an all-in-one ecommerce tool like Wix, which guides you through the entire process, from choosing a template and setting up online sales, to securing a URL and marketing your business.
+Other platforms like Shopify and Squarespace offer similar features.
 Most have different payment tiers, so you can scale your build to align with your budget.

 - Consider Shipping Options.
 The right shipping strategy can have an enormous impact on the success of your online store.
 You may choose to offer free shipping, which reduces cart abandonment, or offer a flat rate or real-time carrier rate.
 Learn more about shipping and packaging guidelines, sourcing your materials and carriers and setting up business accounts with your providers.